SamsungInternet/Explainers/Foldables/FoldState.md

 ### New CSS media queries: `min-angle` `max-angle`

-In order to cater to foldable devices, we propose the addition of 2 new media queries ‘min-angle’ and ‘max-angle’ which values can take an angle from the CSS data type.
+In order to cater to foldable devices, we propose the addition of 2 new media queries `min-angle` and `max-angle` which values can take an angle from the CSS data type.

 #### Examples